Are you backing up your WordPress website regularly to a secure location?

 The frequency of backups depends on your specific website.
 For websites that update infrequently (such as a restaurant website with only seasonal menu changes) a weekly or monthly backup may be sufficient.

-For websites with daily updates (including those with active message boards or frequent posts) daily or even multiple daily backups may be more appropriate.
+For websites with daily updates (such as those with active message boards or frequent posts) daily or even more frequent backups may be more appropriate.

-No matter how frequently you backup your site, always aim to have at least three backups of your site saved.
+No matter how often you backup your site, always aim to have at least three backups of your site saved.
 This allows for redundancies in case one of the backups is corrupted.

-Tip: Backup your site at least monthly (preferably more often), and save at least three backups at all times.
+Tip: Backup your site at least monthly, and save a minimum of 3 backups at all times.

 What Content to Backup

-A WordPress backup includes two parts: the files and the database.
+A WordPress backup includes two parts: the files + the database.

 You need to backup both the files and the database.
-Without both, you cannot restore your website, so it’s worth double- and triple-checking that files and databases are backed up.
+Without both, you cannot restore your website.
+It’s worth double- and triple-checking that files and databases are backed up.

-Tip: Backup both your database and your files.
+Tip: Ensure that you backup both your database and your files.